SmokeyMcBong/StreamDeckMonitor/README.md

 ##### StreamDeckMonitor
 - Runs as non-visible console application in the background
-- Fully customizable font
+- Fully customizable font and background color
-'FontSettings.ini' file to change the Font Types, Colors and Sizes, Ability to use Any .ttf font files for headers or data value fonts.
+- 'FontSettings.ini' file to change the Font Types, Colors, Sizes and background color
+- Ability to use Any .ttf font files for headers or values fonts.
 - Automatically gets the following data every second
 Framerate Data,
 CPU Temperature,